leancloud/docs-en/views/realtime-guide-beginner.md

 - `imClientResumed` occurs when the connection is recovered.
 - `imClientResuming` occurs when trying to reconnect.
 - `imClientPaused` occurs when the connection is lost.
 Possible causes include a network problem occurred and the application goes into background.
-- `imClientClosed` occurs when the connection is closed and there will no auto reconnection.
-Possible causes include there is a single device login confilict or the client has been kicked off by the server.
+- `imClientClosed` occurs when the connection is closed and there will be no auto reconnection.
+Possible causes include there is a single device login conflict or the client has been kicked off by the server.

 ```objc
 - (void)imClientResumed:(AVIMClient *)imClient